edwardUL99/inject-lite/README.md

         service.service();
         service1.service();
+        service2.service();
     }
 }
 ```
+The Service interface and ServiceImpl class here is defined further up in the README

 ### Restricting injection scope
 By default, every class on the classpath of the project will be searched for dependencies.
 You can restrict the scope of